CSU Traditions and Campus Life

 CSU Traditions

 The letter “A” adorns the western hillside of Fort Collins.
 Colorado State University was formally called Colorado A & M, and students were referred to as “Aggies.”
 The “A” was first white-washed in 1924.
 It became a tradition for freshmen to paint the letter every year.
-The Tradition continues today.
+The tradition continues today.

-CAM the Ram
+Take A Photo with CAM the Ram

 The CSU Fight Song